twinzies/topic-classifier/README.md

-# RTS Neural Network Project
+# Neural Network Topic Classifier Project

 ## Overview

 This project showcases two implementations of a neural network classifier:

-- **From scratch (NumPy-only):** Located in `notebooks/assignment_rts.ipynb`, illustrating the core mechanics without deep learning libraries.
+- **From scratch (NumPy-only):** Located in `notebooks/numpy_topic_classifier.ipynb`, illustrating the core mechanics without deep learning libraries.
-- **Modular PyTorch version:** Structured for scalability and professional practice, with clear architecture, training, and visualization modules.
+- **Modular PyTorch version:** Structured for scalability and to demonstrate standard practice, with clear architecture, training, and visualization modules.

 ## Features